ankraft/ACME-oneM2M-CSE/docs/docs/help/FAQ.md

 1. **How can I add my own FlexContainer specializations to the ACME CSE?**
    All resources and specializations are validated by the CSE.
 You can add your own specializations and validation policies by providing them in one or more separate files in the *import* directory.
 Those files must have the file extension ".ap".
 These files are read during the startup of the CSE.
-   See [the documentation about Importing ](Importing.md#attributes) for further details.
+   See [the documentation about defining FlexContainer spezializations](../development/FlexContainerPolicies.md) for further details.

 ## CSE Registrations